Lucretia/bare_bones/README.md

 ## Introduction

 This source provides a complete port of the C Bare Bones tutorial from http://wiki.osdev.org.
 I copied and modified the linker script from the D port as the original didn't work for me and also did the same with the startup code from the original C port.

 The full documentation and build instructions for this project can be found [here](http://wiki.osdev.org/Ada_Bare_bones).

+**Note** I am currently in the process of updating this repository.

 ```bash
 $ git clone https://github.com/Lucretia/bare_bones.git